I can’t be the only one who runs out of ingredients at the worst possible time, right?

 Once you get the basics of the Trim Healthy Mama Plan, it’s pretty easy to adapt your favorite recipes to suit your meal style.
 And many of the recipes in the new cookbook, and found around the interwebs, can be easily adjusted to suit what is in your pantry.

 So, there’s no reason not to make that delicious Trim Healthy Mama chocolate zucchini cake…unless you’re out of chocolate.
 There’s just no substitute for that!
-Well, maybe cacao…so see, there’s always a way when you have a will!
 One bite of this delicious cake and you will want to make it again and again!

 Be Prepared!
 Pin this Chocolate Zucchini Cake Rescue Post to Your Favorite Pinterest Boards!